Site logo

 Visit to Birmingham City Council House on Thursday, 27th March 2025

-Lord Mayor's Dining Room - Visit to Birmingham City Council House on Thursday, 27th March 2025 Lord Mayor's Parlour - Visit to Birmingham City Council House on Thursday, 27th March 2025 Clock and Digital Timer - Visit to Birmingham City Council House on Thursday, 27th March 2025
+Desk in Lady Mayor's Room - Visit to Birmingham City Council House on Thursday, 27th March 2025 Lord Mayors Desk - Visit to Birmingham City Council House on Thursday, 27th March 2025 Main Entrance - Visit to Birmingham City Council House on Thursday, 27th March 2025

 Jonessoft